 Haven’t updated to Sketch 49 yet?
 Alongside Prototyping, the latest update brings the official iOS 11 Apple UI Design Resource to Sketch, built in as a Shared Library.
 On top of that, the Symbols in this Library already have Hotspots built in so you can get started with prototyping right away.
 Find out more about this and all the new features in last week’s blog post.

 We really love to see what you’re creating with Sketch so if you’ve made an awesome prototype, why not upload it to Sketch Cloud and send us the Link?
-If you have any questions or feedback about the new prototyping features, get in touch with us via our support page or join in the conversation on Twitter, or on our Facebook group.
+If you have any questions or feedback about the new prototyping features, get in touch with us via our support page or join in the conversation on Twitter.